Gambler Pleads Guilty To Threatening Athletes On Instagram

-A gambler and college soccer player from Massachusetts has agreed to plead guilty to charges that he sent violent and racist threats to certain athletes, after he lost money betting on their games.
+A gambler and college soccer player from Massachusetts has agreed to plead guilty to charges that he sent violent and racist threats to certain athletes after he lost money betting on their games.

-Per MassLive, 23-year-old Addison Choi, a California native who played soccer at Babson College in Massachusetts, has pled guilty to a federal count of transmitting threats in interstate commerce, and faces 21-27 months in prison.
+Per MassLive, 23-year-old Addison Choi, a California native who played soccer at Babson College in Massachusetts, has pled guilty to a federal count of transmitting threats in interstate commerce and faces 21-27 months in prison.
 He also faces three years of supervised release, restitution, and a fine of $250,000, the government said.

 Choi, the site said citing court filings, would wager and lose massive amounts of money, and then send threats to the athletes that he believed were responsible, and sometimes to the athletes’ family members as well.
 The threats were mostly made on Instagram, and Choi threatened more than 40 accounts on the network throughout the second half of 2017.